jekil/awesome-hacking/_pages/index.rst

 - `BASS <https://github.com/Cisco-Talos/BASS>`_ - BASS Automated Signature Synthesizer.
 - `CapTipper <https://github.com/omriher/CapTipper>`_ - A python tool to analyze, explore and revive HTTP malicious traffic.
 - `CSCGuard <https://github.com/glinares/CSCGuard>`_ - Protects and logs suspicious and malicious usage of .NET CSC.exe and Runtime C# Compilation.
+- `FakeNet-NG <https://github.com/fireeye/flare-fakenet-ng>`_ - A next generation dynamic network analysis tool for malware analysts and penetration testers.
+It is open source and designed for the latest versions of Windows.
 - `FLARE <https://github.com/fireeye/flare-vm>`_ - A fully customizable, Windows-based security distribution for malware analysis, incident response, penetration testing, etc.
 - `Google-play-crawler <https://github.com/Akdeniz/google-play-crawler>`_ - Google-play-crawler is simply Java tool for searching android applications on GooglePlay, and also downloading them.
 - `Googleplay-api <https://github.com/egirault/googleplay-api>`_ - An unofficial Python API that let you search, browse and download Android apps from Google Play (formerly Android Market).
+- `Kraken <https://github.com/botherder/kraken>`_ - Cross-platform Yara scanner written in Go.
 - `ImaginaryC2 <https://github.com/felixweyne/imaginaryC2>`_ - A python tool which aims to help in the behavioral (network) analysis of malware.
 Imaginary C2 hosts a HTTP server which captures HTTP requests towards selectively chosen domains/IPs.
 Additionally, the tool aims to make it easy to replay captured Command-and-Control responses/served payloads.
-- `FakeNet-NG <https://github.com/fireeye/flare-fakenet-ng>`_ - A next generation dynamic network analysis tool for malware analysts and penetration testers.
-It is open source and designed for the latest versions of Windows.
+- `KLara <https://github.com/KasperskyLab/klara>`_ - A project is aimed at helping Threat Intelligence researchers hunt for new malware using Yara.
 - `Malboxes <https://github.com/GoSecure/malboxes>`_ - Builds malware analysis Windows VMs so that you don't have to.
 - `Mquery <https://github.com/CERT-Polska/mquery>`_ - YARA malware query accelerator (web frontend).
 - `Node-appland <https://github.com/dweinstein/node-appland>`_ - NodeJS tool to download APKs from appland.